TobiasBriones/jdesk/README.md

 components.
 For documentation about the JDesk Swing components check POSLANS version 0.1 alpha.
 This framework might be useful for someone who had legacy Swing apps and want to enhance them and not migrate to something else.

+I had mainly created this framework to avoid the annoying boilerplate code I had to add to my Swing apps (I was getting exhausted of this Java boilerplate).

+Lately, I'm adding more modern features that I will eventually port to [DeskFX](https://github.com/tobiasbriones/deskfx).
+The old parts of this framework will only be Swing and Java 8 but everything else will be pretty neat.

 ## Contact